ammein/wagtail-custom-code-editor/docs/options.md

 ```

 - `mode` : `<str>`
 > Set default mode when code editor appear.
+Default is `html`.
 - `theme` : `<str>`
 > Set default theme.
+Default is `chrome`.
 See [list of themes](https://github.com/ajaxorg/ace-builds/blob/master/src/ext-themelist.js#L9).
 - `width` : `<str>`
-> Width of Ace Editor
+> Width of Ace Editor.
+Default is `100%`.
 - `height` : `<str>`
-> Height of Ace Editor
+> Height of Ace Editor.
+Default is `500px`.
 - `font_size` : `<str or None>`
 > Font size of ace editor
 - `keybinding` : `<str or None>`
-> Type of keybinding option for Ace Editor
+> Type of keybinding option for Ace Editor.
+You must insert the value without `keybinding-` and `.js` into `keybinding` value.
+Ex: `keybinding="emacs"`.
 - `useworker` : `<bool>`
 > Turn On/Off for Ace Editor either to use Worker or not (Worker only works on certain mode.
-Check here).
+[Check here to see which mode supports worker](https://github.com/ajaxorg/ace-builds/tree/master/src)).
+Default is `True`.
 - `extensions` : `<List[str] or str or None>`
 > Ace Editor extensions to use (All extensions is used by default).
 You must insert the value without `ext-` and `.js` .
 Ex: `extensions=["hardwrap", "keybinding_menu", "linking"]`.
 Check [list of extensions](https://github.com/ajaxorg/ace/tree/master/src/ext).
 - `enable_options` : `<bool>`
 > Turn On/Off for Ace Editor Options Configurations that appear as a drawer on the right container.
+Default is `True`.
 - `enable_modes` : `<bool>`
 > Turn On/Off for Ace Editor change mode feature when clicking the dropdown.
+Default is `False`.
-- `dropdownConfig` : `<Dict[str, str] or None>`
+- `dropdown_config` : `<Dict[str, str] or None>`
 > CSS Config for Dropdown.
 ```python
 dropdown_config={